-After your property or currency is seized, you should hire an attorney to file a claim for early judicial intervention immediately.
-For the vast majority of people, it makes no sense to forgo those rights by requesting the administrative remedies of remission or mitigation.
+After your property or currency is seized, you should hire an attorney to file a verified claim for court action (sometimes called “early judicial intervention”).
+For most people, it makes no sense to forgo those rights by requesting administrative remedies of remission or mitigation.

-The DEA will also argue that the correct forum in which to challenge the constitutionality of the forfeiture is the Federal District Court.
-As a result, if the petitioner fails to contest this forfeiture judicially, this option is no longer open.
+The federal agency that seized the property will argue that the only correct forum in which to challenge the legality or constitutionality of the forfeiture is the Federal District Court.
+As a result, if the petitioner fails to contest the forfeiture judicially, then the option is no longer open.
 United States. v.
 Giraldo, 45 F.3d 509 (1st Cir.
-1995), Caraballo v.
-Drug Enforcement Administration, 62 Fed.
-Apps.
-362, 363 (2003).
+1995).

 Even more problematic is the fact that numerous downsides exist to forgoing the judicial action instead of filing a petition for remission or mitigation including: